 3.1.
 EU privacy rights

-- right to request access – you may obtain confirmation from us as to whether or not Your Data is being processed and, where that is the case, access to Your Data;
+- Right to request access – you may obtain confirmation from us as to whether or not Your Data is being processed and, where that is the case, access Your Data;

-- right to withdraw consent – where you have provided your consent to us processing Your Data, you have the right to withdraw your consent at any time.
-This can be done by emailing (insert e-mail address) at any time;
+- Right to withdraw consent – where you have provided your consent to us processing Your Data, you have the right to withdraw your consent at any time.
+This can be done by emailing [email protected];

-- right to restriction of processing or to object to processing – you may require us to restrict the processing we carry out on Your Data in certain circumstances or to object to us processing Your Data;
+- Right to restriction of processing or to object to processing – you may require us to restrict the processing we carry out on Your Data in certain circumstances or to object to us processing Your Data; and

 3.1.1.
 No fee usually required

 You will not have to pay a fee to access Your Data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive, or excessive.
 Alternatively, we could refuse to comply with your request in these circumstances.

 We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to expedite our response.

 3.1.3.
 Time limit to respond

 We endeavor to respond to all legitimate requests within one month.
 However, it could take us longer than a month to respond if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

 3.2.
 California privacy rights